 José Alvarez, Executive Director.
-On April 18, 2019, the Board of Directors appointed Mr. Alvarez as Executive Director of the Authority.
+On April 18, 2019, the Board of Directors appointed Mr. Alvarez Executive Director of the Authority.
 Mr. Alvarez assumed the responsibilities of Executive Director on May 1, 2019.
 Prior to joining the Authority, Mr. Alvarez served as Chief Operating Officer and Chief of Staff of the Chicago Housing Authority.
 Mr. Alvarez has extensive experience in government administration for large, complex organizations.
-In addition to his work at the Chicago Housing Authority, Mr. Alvarez has served as Chief of Staff for the State Superintendent of Education for Washington D.C.
-Schools and Deputy Chief of Staff for Chicago Public Schools.
+In addition to his work at the Chicago Housing Authority, Mr. Alvarez has served as Chief of Staff for Chicago Public Schools.